HosamHasanRamadan/innoscripta_project/README.md

 ## App Features

 - [x] Kanban board for tasks, where users can create, edit, and move tasks between different columns.
-- [x] A timer function that allows users to start and stop tracking the time spent on each task.
+- [x] A timer function that allows users to start and stop tracking the time spent on each task. **⚠️ Local Only ⚠️**
 - [x] A history of completed tasks, including the time spent on each task and the date it was completed.
 - [x] Customizable themes: Allow users to customize the look and feel of the app by choosing from a selection of pre-defined color schemes.